Saturday, March 14, 2026

 Two U.S. officials told Reuters that U.S. military planning on Iran had reached an advanced stage, with options including targeting individuals as part of an attack and even pursuing leadership change in Tehran, if ordered by Trump.

-Trump on Thursday gave Tehran a deadline of 10-15 days to make a deal to resolve their longstanding nuclear dispute or face "really bad things" amid a U.S. military buildup in the Middle East that has fueled fears of a wider war.
+Trump on Thursday gave Tehran a deadline of 10 to 15 days to make a deal to resolve their longstanding nuclear dispute or face "really bad things" amid a U.S. military buildup in the Middle East that has fueled fears of a wider war.

 Araqchi, in an interview on MS NOW, said he had a draft counterproposal that could be ready in the next two or three days for top Iranian officials to review, with more U.S.-Iran talks possible in a week or so.